Dino-s26/dino-s26.github.io/content/posts/may-25/self-host-k8s-cluster-pt1.md

 ```
 Kubernetes also known as (K8s in short) are open-source
 container orchestration system to automate the deployment of application,
-scalling and also it is management.
+scaling and also it is management.

 Originally design by Google employee then continously maintained
 by CNCF (Cloud Native Computing Foundation) under Linux Foundation.